tatianamargulies/Margulies-portfolio/final_project_TatianaMargulies.md

 # Outline

 The idea of the project is to give hope to people that life expectancy in poor countries like some in Africa can substantially increase.
 I will start showing that there is a correlation with factors like GDP,diseases, deaths and therefore, high/low life expectancy.
-However, one of my findings is that generosity has not usually been considered but has the power to help these countries to improve their life expectancy.
+However, one of my findings is that generosity is higher in the countries that are less developed and this is something that we have control about.
+Improving the life expectancy starts with us.
 The audience is the population and the message is motivational.
-It is to convince them that even if there are things that as individuals we cannot control because they are external and related more to government strategies, policies, development of country, everyone can have a little contribution to solve this problem by adopting generous practices in our daily lives.
+It is to convince them that even if there are things that as individuals we cannot control because they are external and more related to government strategies, policies, development of country, etc everyone can make a little contribution to solve this problem by adopting generous practices in our daily lives.

-A high-level summary of your project.
-This should be a sentence or two that describes what you're interested in showing with your final project.
-A project structure that outlines the major elements of your story.
-Your Good Charts text talks about story structure in Chapter 8 - you should describe what you hope to achieve

 # Initial Sketches